-- 6. The Trusts will be structured so that the trustees are not authorized to sell the Contracts or Treasuries under any circumstances.
-The Trusts will hold the Contracts until maturity, at which time they will be settled according to their terms.
-However, in the event of the bankruptcy or insolvency of any counterparty to a Contract with a Trust, the obligations of the counterparty under the Contract will be accelerated and the available proceeds of the Contract will be distributed to the Security Holders. - 7.
-The trustees of each Trust will be selected initially by PaineWebber, together with any other initial Holders, or by the grantors of the Trust.
-The Holders of each Trust will have the right, upon the declaration in writing or vote of more than two-thirds of the outstanding Securities of the Trust, to remove a trustee.
+6. The Trusts will be structured so that the trustees are not authorized to sell the Contracts or Treasuries under any circumstances or only upon the occurrence of certain events under a Contract.
+The Trusts will hold the Contracts until maturity or any earlier acceleration, at which time they will be settled according to their terms.
+However, in the event of the bankruptcy or insolvency of any counterparty to a Contract with a Trust, or the occurrence of certain other events provided for the Contract, the obligations of the counterparty under the Contract may be accelerated and the available proceeds of the Contract will be distributed to the Holders.

+The trustees of each Trust will be selected initially by Warburg, together with any other initial Holders, or by the grantors of the Trust.
+The Holders of each Trust will have the right, upon the declaration in writing or vote or more than two-thirds of the outstanding Securities of the Trust, to remove a trustee.
 Holders will be entitled to a full vote for each Security held on all matters to be voted on by Holders and will not be able to cumulate their votes in the election of trustees.
-The investment objectives and policies of each Trust may be changed only with the approval of a "majority of the Trust's outstanding Securities" 4 or any greater number required by the Trust's constituent documents.
-Unless Holders so request, it is not expected that the Trusts will hold any meetings of Holders, or that Holders will ever - 8.
-The Trusts will not be entitled to any rights with respect to the Shares until any Contracts requiring delivery of the Shares to the Trust are settled, at which time the Shares will be promptly distributed to Holders.
-The Holders, therefore, will not be entitled to any rights with respect to the Shares (including voting rights or the right to receive any dividends or other distributions) until receipt by them of the Shares at the time the Trust is dissolved.
+The investment objectives and policies of each Trust may be changed only with the approval of a "majority of the Trust's outstanding Securities" 5 or any greater number required by the Trust's constituent documents.
+Unless Holders so request, it is not expected that the Trusts will hold any meetings of Holders, or that Holders will ever vote.

+8. The Trusts will not be entitled to any rights with respect to the Shares until any Contracts requiring delivery of the Shares to the Trusts are settled, at which time the Shares will be promptly distributed to Holders.
+The Holders, therefore, will not be entitled to any rights with respect to the Shares (including voting rights or the right to receive any dividends or other distributions) until receipt by them of the Shares at the time the Trust is liquidated.

-9. Each Trust will be structured so that its organizational and ongoing expenses will not be borne by the Holders, but rather, directly or indirectly, by PaineWebber, the counterparties, or another third party, as will be described in the prospectus for the relevant Trust.
+9. Each Trust will be structured so that its organizational and ongoing expenses will not be borne by the Holders, but rather, directly or indirectly, by Warburg, the counterparties, or another third party, as will be described in the prospectus for the relevant Trust.
 At the time of the original issuance of the Securities of any Trust, there will be paid to each of the administrator, the custodian, and the paying agent, and to each trustee, a onetime amount in respect of such agent's fee over its term.
-Any expenses of the Trust in excess of this anticipated amount will be paid as incurred by a party other than the Trust itself (which party may be PaineWebber).
+Any expenses of the Trust in excess of this anticipated amount will be paid as incurred by a party other then the Trust itself (which party may be Warburg).